wasserman-group/pyCADMium/README.md

 <img src="https://raw.githubusercontent.com/wasserman-group/pyCADMium/main/docs/pycadmium_logo_2.png" alt="logo" height=300>
 </p>

-- Prolate spheroidal coordinates grid-based code that solves a cylindrical problem semianalitically.
+- Prolate spheroidal coordinates grid-based code that solves a cylindrical problem semi-analytically.
-- Calculations in atoms and diatomic molecules free from basis set incompleteness error.
+- Calculations of atoms and diatomic molecules free from basis set incompleteness error. `COMMENT [raghurama123]: This is not technically true as the grids form the basis set now, and each basis function is a Dirac-delta function.
+Instead, a suggestion is to use "- Calculations of atoms and diatomic molecules in real space"`
-- Kohn-Sham DFT calculations using density functional approximations from libxc.
+- Kohn-Sham DFT calculations using density functional approximations by inerfacing with libxc.
 - Density-to-potential inversion calculations.
-- Fragment-based calculations using Partition-DFT.
+- Fragment-based calculations using partition-DFT.

 ### Getting started: